ceydas/fullstack-admin-panel/README.md

 ## Quick Start
 - Go to https://codeway-fullstack-case-b9901.web.app which will redirect you to /signin
-- Try to sign in as regular-user@gmail.com
+- Try to sign in as regular-user@gmail.com with password as "password"
+- Try to sign in as invalid-user@gmail.com
-- Try to sign in as admin@codeway.com
+- Try to sign in as admin@codeway.com with password as "password"
 - You can modify the configurations if you have admin access.

 ## Do It Yourself Deployment